pelme/htpy/docs/index.md

 Creating components/partials is typically done with includes or inclusion tags in a template language.
 With htpy, components/partials can be plain Python variables or functions.
 Making it easy to create partials and components makes it easier to maintain a library of components/partials.
+See [UI components](common-patterns.md#ui-components) for more information.

 ### Familiar concepts
 React/JSX has popularized the idea of using a programming language rather than a separate template language.
 The concept of building a tree of components and composing them with regular modules/classes/functions should be familiar to anyone with React/JSX experience.